 Preschool enrichment with family engagement programs, in general, have documented positive impacts on the child's cognitive skills, school achievement, social skills, and conduct problems and are effective in reducing child abuse and neglect.
-The effects of one program, Child Parent Centers (CPC), were examined in a 15-year follow-up of a group of 1539 low-income minority children (93% black, 7% Hispanic).
-Since 1985, data have been collected yearly on educational and family experiences from school records and participant surveys.
-Relative to the preschool comparison group, children who participated in the CPC preschool intervention for 1 or 2 years had a 52% reduction in substantiated reports of child abuse and neglect, a higher rate of high school completion (49.7% vs 38.5%), and lower rates of juvenile arrest (16.9% vs 25.1%), violent arrests (9.0% vs 15.3%), and school dropout (46.7% vs 55.0%) when followed to age 20.32 Both preschool and school-age participation in the CPCs were significantly associated with a 33% reduction in substantiated child abuse and neglect, lower rates of grade retention and special education services.
-In a 19-year follow-up of the same cohort, CPC preschool participants (relative to the preschool comparison group) had higher rates of attendance in 4-year colleges (14.7% vs 10.0%) and were more likely to have health insurance coverage.
+The effects of one program, Child Parent Centers (CPC), were examined in a 15-year follow-up of a group of 1539 low-income minority children (93% black, 7% Hispanic).32 Since 1985, data have been collected yearly on educational and family experiences from school records and participant surveys.
+Relative to the preschool comparison group, children who participated in the CPC preschool intervention for 1 or 2 years had a 52% reduction in substantiated reports of child abuse and neglect, % a higher rate of high school completion (49.7% vs 38.5%), and lower rates of juvenile arrest (16.9% vs 25.1%), violent arrests (9.0% vs 15.3%), and school dropout (46.7% vs 55.0%) when followed to age 20.32 Both preschool and school-age participation in the CPCs were significantly associated with a 33% reduction in substantiated child abuse and neglect, lower rates of grade retention and special education services.
+In a 19-year follow-up of the same cohort, 100 CPC preschool participants (relative to the preschool comparison group) had higher rates of attendance in 4-year colleges (14.7% vs 10.0%) and were more likely to have health insurance coverage.
 Preschool graduates also had lower rates of felony arrests, convictions, incarceration, depressive symptoms, and out-of-home placements.
 Participation in both preschool and school-age intervention, relative to the comparison group, was associated with higher rates of full-time employment, higher levels of educational attainment, lower rates of arrests for violent offenses, and lower rates of disability.
 All of these outcomes amount to increased benefits to society.
-A recent study found that the preschool program provided a total return to society of \$10.83 per dollar invested (18% annual return).
-While the return on investment was not as significant for the school age and extended intervention programs as for the preschool program, the return to society was still significant.
+A recent study found that the preschool program provided a total return to society of \$10.83 per dollar invested (18% annual return).101 While the return on investment was not as significant for the school age and extended intervention programs as for the preschool program, the return to society was still significant.101

 Another preschool enrichment program with family engagement, Early Head Start (EHS), was evaluated in a randomized trial of 3,001 families via interviews with primary caregivers, child assessments, and observation of parent-child interactions.
 Three-year-old children who participated in EHS had better cognitive and language development and exhibited less aggressive behavior than control children, the latter of whom were able to access services in the community but were not provided EHS services.
 Parents of children enrolled in EHS were more emotionally supportive, provided more language and learning stimulation, read to their children more, and spanked less compared to control parents.
 EHS was also evaluated using child welfare administrative data collected retrospectively among a subset of participants (n = 1227) to establish its impact on child abuse and neglect.
 Results indicated that children in EHS had significantly fewer child welfare encounters between the ages of 5 and 9 than did children in the control group, and that EHS slowed the rate of subsequent encounters.
-Additionally, compared to children in the control group, children in EHS were less likely to have a substantiated report of physical or sexual abuse but more likely to have a substantiated report of physical or sexual abuse but more likely to have a substantiated report of physical or sexual abuse but more likely to have a substantiated report of physical or sexual abuse but more likely to have a substantiated report of physical or sexual abuse but more likely to have a substantiated report of physical or sexual abuse but more likely to have a substantiated report of physical or sexual abuse but more likely to have a substantiated report of physical or sexual abuse but more likely to have a substantiated report of physical or sexual abuse but more likely to have a substantiated report of physical or sexual abuse but more likely to have a substantiated report of physical or sexual abuse but more likely to have a subs
+Additionally, compared to children in the control group, children in EHS were less likely to have a substantiated report of physical or sexual abuse but more likely to have a substantiated report of neglect.
+As noted by Green et al., Seths likely did not increase rates of child neglect but rather enrollment in EHS may have increased the visibility of young children experiencing neglect.
+The increased rates of neglect may therefore be the result of increased monitoring of families receiving EHS services.